WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 target.dispatchEvent(new Event("start"))

-// Oh no!
-An Error!
+// An Error will be raised
 ```

 The above code causes an error because `logger.log` is passed by _value_ and consequently it loses its `this` _context_.